tanmay-bhat/tanmay-bhat.github.io/content/posts/multiple-aws-profile-zsh.md

 ZSH functions are a great way to automate tasks and make your life easier.
 I’ve been using ZSH for a while now, and I recently started using functions to automate tasks that I do on a daily basis.

-Every day, I routinely switch between various AWS profiles, depending on thr account and the role that I’m working on.
+Every day, I routinely switch between various AWS profiles, depending on the account and the role that I’m working on.
 So I wanted to make it easier to switch between profiles.

 In this blog, we’ll see how we can use ZSH functions to switch between AWS profiles.
 Along with customizing the prompt to show the current AWS profile that we’re using so that we are sure on the account before deleting a database.